warrior-cultures-and-training

 Kata and Solo Practice

 Kata are pre-arranged sequences of movements that simulate combat against an imaginary opponent.
 Ninjutsu kata for weapon training teach the flow of techniques, transitions between weapons, and the underlying principles of movement.
-Solo practice with each weapon—such as cutting rolls with a bokken (wooden sword) or repeated shuriken throws—allows the practitioner to refine form without the pressure of a partner.
-This individual work is where much of the depth of mastery is developed.
+Solo practice with each weapon—such as cutting rolls with a bokken (wooden sword), repeated shuriken throws, or slow bo staff forms—allows the practitioner to refine form without the pressure of a partner.
+This individual work is where much of the depth of mastery is developed; it ingrains the subtle nuances of angle, timing, and breathing.

 Paired Drills and Sparring